cedx/biscuits.dart/doc/usage/events.md

 }
 ```

-The values contained in the `currentValue` and `previousValue` properties of the `SimpleChange` instances are the raw cookie values.
+The values contained in the `currentValue` and `previousValue` properties of the `SimpleChange<String>` instances are the raw cookie values.
 If you use the `Cookies#setObject()` method to set a cookie, you will get the serialized string value, not the original value passed to the method:

 ```dart
 import 'package:biscuits/biscuits.dart';